Introduction to Digital Minds

 8 Weeks

-• 2 hours of reading and preparation per week, following our expert-developed syllabus
+• Reading 2 hours of reading and preparation per week

-• 1.5 hours of facilitated group discussion each week
+• Discussion 1.5 hours of facilitated group discussion each week

-• Access to a growing community of people studying and working on these questions
+• Community Access to a growing community of people studying and working on these questions

 Team